Achieving Work-Life Balance as a Sales Professional

 However, due to the unpredictable nature of transportation, sometimes things do come up after hours

-Be it a driver that’s confused about a pickup/drop location, a shipper with a last-minute schedule change, an outcropping of bad weather that forces a shipment to delay or a myriad of other reasons, occasionally salespeople must take action after 5 p.m.
+Whether it's a driver that’s confused about a pickup/drop location, a shipper with a last-minute schedule change, an outcropping of bad weather that forces a shipment to delay, or a myriad of other reasons, occasionally salespeople must take action after they go home for the night.

-This “action” usually consists of a few phone calls where the problem is acknowledged, relevant stakeholders are informed and the issue (whatever it may be) is addressed promptly during regular business hours the next day.
+This “action” usually consists of a few phone calls where the problem is acknowledged, relevant stakeholders are informed, and the issue is addressed promptly during regular business hours the next day.

-Note: problem-solving after hours is not a daily, or weekly, affair.
+Note: Problem-solving after hours is not a regular afair.

 Logistics salespeople face this reality very rarely, with problems, generally speaking, cropping up once a month.
 Additionally, after-hours coverage teams (responsible for servicing loads after regular business hours) are becoming increasingly common at many companies — helping daytime employees gain better work-life balance.